konstellation-io/kre-runners/kre-py/README.md

 The injected code must implement a `handler(ctx, data)` function and optionally a `init(ctx)` function.

-The context object received by theses functions, has the following methods:
+The context object received by these functions, has the following methods:

 ```python
 ctx.path("relative/path.xxx")